o-k-a-y/PetSynth/minified/README.md

-Attempting to minify the program to be used with Commodore PETs with less memory
+Attempting to minify the program to be used with Commodore PETs with less memory (currently not working)